dinisduarte220/Carris-Metropolitana_API/README.md

 # HOW TO USE
-You can use the website [here](https://carris-metropolitana-api-1.onrender.com/) Or, follow the steps bellow to use it on your machine
+You can use the website [here](https://carris-metropolitana-api-1.onrender.com/)

 # FUTURE IDEAS
 - Change the favorites, to show the user only the routes, lines and stop info he wants